oxidecomputer/usdt/README.md

 ## Overview

-`usdt` exposes statically-defined DTrace probes to Rust code.
-Users write a provider definition as usual, in a D language script.
-The provider's probes may then be compiled into Rust code that fires the probes.
+`usdt` exposes statically-defined [DTrace probes][1] to Rust code.
+Users write a _provider_ definition, in either the D language or directly in Rust code.
+The _probes_ of the provider can then be compiled into Rust code that fire the probes.
+These are visible via the `dtrace` command-line tool.

-There are two mechanisms for converting the D probe definitions into Rust: a build.rs script and a procedural macro.
-The generated code is interchangeable, so it's simply the preference of the consuming developer that dictates which method is used.
-The build-time and macro versions are shown in the example crates `probe-test-build` and `probe-test-macro`, respectively.
+There are three mechanisms for converting the D probe definitions into Rust.

+1. A `build.rs` script
+2. A function-like procedural macro, `usdt::dtrace_provider`.
+3. An attribute macro, `usdt::provider`.

+The generated code is the same in all cases, though the third provides a bit more flexibility than the first two.
+See [below][Serializable types] for more details, but briefly, the third form supports probe arguments of any type that implement [`serde::Seralize`][2].
+These different versions are shown in the crates `probe-test-{build,macro,attr}` respectively.

 > Note: This crate uses inline assembly to work its magic.
 As such a nightly Rust toolchain is required, and the functionality is hidden behind the `"asm"` feature flag.
 A nightly toolchain